 However, as with any new and burgeoning market, the NFT space is rife with fraudsters looking for unsuspecting investors.
-Today we’ll go over some of the most common types of NFT scams.
-Furthermore, we will explain how to avoid them and what to do if you’ve been a victim.

 When no new investors can bring in money, the whole thing collapses.
 At this point, everyone loses their money except for the fraudsters behind the plan.